sajjad-hm/vins-auto-launcher/README.md

 ## **Tips**
 - You must provide an **absolute path** for `bag_file` in the launch command.
 - The package will **not overwrite** CSV files from previous runs — each has a unique timestamp.
-- Ensure `vins_estimator` is built and can run `android.launch` independently before using this package.
+- Ensure `vins_estimator` is built and **link the location of vins_eastimator in the launch file** and can run `android.launch` independently before using this package.
 - For activity prediction, ensure the required model and scaler files are present in the `models/` directory.

 ---